 Your essential record-keeping

-Part of your setting up process should be a simple record of your decision-making/reasoning for choosing the tool/software/platform with regards to your GDPR responsibilities.
+Part of your setting up process should be a simple record of your decision-making/reasoning for choosing the tool/software/platform with regard to your GDPR responsibilities.
 There’s no need to record the entire details of all of the options, just the why of choosing the one now part of your business.

 I recommend creating an Excel or Word template or the equivalent if you use something other than Microsoft but you can use your own favourite tool (!).
 The headings you can use to record the basics would be: